 If you aren't familiar with ramps, it's probably because they are—depending on where you live—only available for a few weeks each spring.
 If you can't find them in your region, you might find them online at Earthy Delights or your local Whole Foods as early as late March and as late as April or early June.

 Ramps, considered a spring delicacy to many, are wild onions or wild leeks native to North America.
 They have long and rather wide, flat green leaves and slender bulbs.
 The bulbs resemble the bulb of green onions, though the leaves are different.
 They grow from South Carolina and as far north as Canada, though they are more scarce in Canada.

 The word "ramps," or wild garlic, was first mentioned in print (English) in the 1500s, and in American print in 1828.
-Ramps are stronger than green onions and are often eaten wild.
-They can be used in any dish calling for green onions, onions, or shallots.
+Ramps are stronger than green onions and are often eaten raw.
+They can be used in any dish calling for green onions, leeks, onions, or shallots.

-- 3 to 4 medium potatoes, peeled and sliced
+- 3 to 4 medium potatoes (red-skinned or Yukon Gold)

 - 3 large eggs